LLM International Commercial and Business Law

 - Course Start Date

-On this LLM International Commercial and Business Law, you will gain a sound knowledge of the subject and learn how to apply it in an international environment.
+On this degree, you will gain a sound knowledge of the subject and learn how to apply it in an international environment.
 You will also have the chance to specialise according to your interests.
 These skills will set you apart, as they are some of the most highly sought after attributes of modern legal practice.
 You will be taught by experts, many of whom have practised law at leading international commercial law firms.

 If you are already working in international commerce law, or aspire to a career in this sector, this course has been designed for you.